-We are delighted that PechaKucha Night Dundee is coming back to the main stage of Dundee Rep Theatre on Thursday 4 November 2021!
-Coinciding with COP26, we’ll have a big focus on the care and sustainability of our planet.
+We were delighted that PechaKucha Night Dundee came back to the main stage of Dundee Rep Theatre on Thursday 4 November 2021, after a long time away!
+Coinciding with COP26, we had a big focus on the care and sustainability of our planet.

 Hosted by Creative Dundee in the city since 2011, PKN now runs in over 1,200 cities around the world!
 It’s a simple quick-fire format – speakers show 20 images, each for 20 seconds.